Chiko Roll: Recent years

 Since 1995, the Chiko brand has been owned by Simplot Australia.
-All Chiko Rolls are now manufactured in Bathurst, New South Wales, on a specifically designed machine that produces the pastry and filling at the same time in long rolls.
+Chiko Rolls are now manufactured in Bathurst, New South Wales, on a specifically designed machine that produces the pastry and filling at the same time in long rolls.
 They are then automatically sliced and then the distinctive ends are folded.

 Increasing competition in the Australian takeaway food market in recent decades has seen a decline in the profile of the Chiko Roll, with consumption down to 17 million per annum in 2011.
-However, they remain a popular snack at sporting events and are still widely available at fish and chip shops and supermarkets across Australia.

 In September 2016 a disagreement in the Parliament of Australia over the origins of the Chiko Roll occurred.
 The Nationals' Member for Calare Andrew Gee, Labor’s Member for Bendigo Lisa Chesters and Member for Riverina Michael McCormack all claimed the snack originated in their respective hometowns.

-To celebrate the 50th anniversary of the creation of the Chiko Roll the current manufacturer presented gold-plated replicas to Bendigo and Wagga Wagga cities.
+To celebrate the 50th anniversary of the creation of the Chiko Roll, the current manufacturer presented gold-plated replicas to Bendigo and Wagga Wagga cities.

+The vegetarian Chiko Roll was only briefly available in Victoria and Tasmania, and was discontinued by the manufacturer in 2023 due to poor sales.

 Chiko Chick

-Since the 1950s, Chiko Rolls have been advertised featuring the "Chiko Chick" character, a seductive woman on a motorbike accompanied by the slogan "Couldn't you go a Chiko Roll?"
+Since the 1950s, Chiko Rolls have been advertised featuring the "Chiko Chick" character, a seductive woman on a motorbike accompanied by the slogan "Couldn't you go a Chiko Roll?".
 During the early 1980s, the accompanying slogan "You can't knock the roll" was used.

 In 2008, the company began a nationwide search for the new "Chiko Chick", hoping to downplay the traditionally raunchy look in favour of a more wholesome "girl next door" image.
-On 17 July 2008, the new advertising poster was unveiled at the Wagga Wagga Showgrounds featuring Annette Melton as the new face.
+In July 2008, the new advertising poster was unveiled at the Wagga Wagga Showgrounds featuring Annette Melton as the new face.